-The project will employ 0 direct workers, one worker from the Fort Worth Zoo and ~6 workers from NEPA that will be engaged in the project.
-There will be two student researchers volunteering. ...(See Table 8.1).
+The project will employ 11 direct workers i.e one worker from the Fort Worth Zoo, ~6 workers from NEPA, one retired volunteer and three students researchers that will be engaged in the project.
+There will be two student researchers volunteering (See Table 8.1).

-Type (direct / Place of Sta Status Staff Position contracted / community) Gender Gender work (remote / office (fi / field) (current staff / to be hired) Conservation Biologist- FWZ Contracted Female All Full time Current staff Field technician- NEPA Contracted Male field Full time Current staff Field technician- NEPA Contracted Male field Full time Current staff Field technician- NEPA Contracted Male field Full time Current staff Field technician- NEPA Contracted Male field Full time Current staff Field supervisor- NEPA Contracted Male field Full time Current staff Interviewer Contracted TBD field Full time Current staff Student researcher volunteer TBD field N/A TBD
+Type (direct / Gender Place of work Status Staff Position contracted / community) (remote / office / field) (full time / part- time) (current staff / to be hired) Conservation Biologist Contracted Female All Full time Current staff Field technician Contracted Male field Full time Current staff Field technician Contracted Male field Full time Current staff Field technician Contracted Male field Full time Current staff